Eleven ways you can help the mastering engineer do their best with your music

 Increasingly, mastering engineers find themselves having to do a number of time-consuming tasks—eliminating clicks from bad edits, sorting through numerous mixes with no indication of which one is preferred, searching through unlabeled discs.
 Such chores take away from the mastering engineer’s main goal of optimizing the sonic quality of each song within a project.

-To allow the mastering engineer to maintain his or her focus on the overall project, mixing engineers/producers should follow these guidelines.
+To allow the mastering engineer to maintain their focus on the overall project, mixing engineers/producers should follow these guidelines.
 They’ll help assure that the mastering engineer is able to focus on what’s important.

 1. Record at 24-bit.
 Even though the resolution of most final product is 16-bit/44.1 kHz, files recorded at 24-bit resolution allow for better manipulation, so always record at the highest resolution available to you.